 Some estimate that people living with AS experience approximately three flare-ups in 3 months.
 These can last up to 2 weeks at a time.

-A person should work with a healthcare professional to determine the best treatment for them.
+Working with a healthcare professional is the best way to determine the best treatment.

-They should also consider contacting a doctor if they experience symptoms such as fever that could indicate an underlying illness.
+Anyone experiencing symptoms such as fever that could indicate an underlying illness should consider seeking treatment.

 Other common treatment methods for a flare-up include: